sorenlind/DataProductsLanguageIdentification/webapp/intro.md

 Initially a profile is created for each language that the system must be able to identify.
 Ideally this is done on a rather long text.

 When comparing the profile of a language to that of a new piece of text, the rank of each N-gram is compared between the two profiles.
 For example if one N-gram is the top item in the language profile but the 3rd item in the text profile, there's a rank difference of 3-1 = 2.
 The sum of differences for each N-gram is the distance between the two N-grams.
-For further details, see the [original paper](http://odur.let.rug.nl/vannoord/TextCat/textcat.pdf) by Cavnar and Trenkle.
+For further details, see the <a href="http://odur.let.rug.nl/vannoord/TextCat/textcat.pdf" target="_blank">original paper</a> by Cavnar and Trenkle.

 ### Random Forests ###
 One caveat of the TextCat algorithm is that it performs less well on very short texts.
 This is not very surprising, and obviously, if the texts are very short it is sometimes impossible to determine the language since a sentence can be valid in more than one language.